June 05, 2012

 By Andrew Berthoff

 Piping/drumming prepares them for life.
 Your son or daughter will be surrounded by adults from every background, every profession, every ability.
-They will learn to conduct themselves in a mature way, and have the benefit of weekly interaction with very smart people.
+They will learn to conduct themselves in a mature way and have the benefit of weekly interaction with very smart people.
 Religion or social status does not exist in piping and drumming.
 The music is the great equalizer.
-Your boy or girl is more likely to appreciate people for their skills and character, rather than discriminate or prejudge.
+Your boy or girl is more likely to appreciate people for their skills and character rather than discriminate or prejudge.

 Piping/drumming creates lifelong friendships.
 Your child will meet other kids his/her age within the band, at competitions and at summer schools.
 These friendships will last forever.
 And wherever your son or daughter goes, he/she will find instant friends in the piping community.

 Your child will always be “the piper” or “the pipe band drummer.”
 Do not underestimate the value of being in this exclusive club.
 It will help your kid stand apart from all of the other mundane hobbyists.
 Listing “bagpipes” on a university application or resume will be noticed and remembered, and virtually everyone has some sort of positive piping-related connection.
-It’s an immediate common-bond.
+It’s an immediate common bond.

 If all else fails, there’s always piping/drumming.
-Once your child becomes good at his/her art, it is a constant safety net.
+Once your child becomes good at their art, it is a constant safety net.
 Your kid can always find paid gigs or teach beginners either part-time or even professionally.
 Piping at ceremonies is increasingly popular.
 And once your child learns rudiment-based pipe band drumming, other drumming will be easy in comparison.

 Your child will learn to fail.
 Sounds strange, but it’s a great skill to possess.
 I’ve said before that even Willie McCallum or Jim Kilpatrick – winningest competitors who they may be – have had far more non-first-prizes.
 In our competition-based world, your boy or girl will learn to accept defeat, learn from mistakes, and work harder to be better next time.
 Unlike junior’s football team or dance group, there are no medals in piping/drumming for those who don’t earn a prize.

 It’s music.
 Because of the competition-driven nature of what we do, it can be easy to lose sight of the fact that your child is making music.
 It’s art from nothingness.
 Like fireworks, it’s beautiful for a second, and then it’s gone forever.
-And your kid is creating it to the best of his or her ability.
+And your kid is creating it to the best of their ability.
 Don’t ever forget that that is a true miracle more valuable than anything above.

 28 COMMENTS

-1. This is a great article I do hope every parent reads it. everything is so true Ive been in it for 70 years and have not regreted one minute of my time.
+2. This is a great article I do hope every parent reads it. everything is so true Ive been in it for 70 years and have not regreted one minute of my time.
 I love teaching children and there progres is all the thanks I need.
 Great post.Bill

-2. Thanks for this wonderful blog- every point is true.
+3. Thanks for this wonderful blog- every point is true.
 I was a child of non-pipers who surprised my parents at age 9 by telling them I wanted to learn the pipes.
 They graciously put up with the travel, not to mention the audio damage, of my early years and came to embrace the music and the lifestyle.
 While I gave them up at age 16, I never quite got the bug out of my system.
 6 years ago, at age 43, I picked them up again, and this spring was able to play them for my father’s funeral.
 It was a great comfort to me and (I’m pretty sure) my family.

-3. Great stuff, Andrew.
+4. Great stuff, Andrew.
 Seems like parenthood becomes you!
 Agree with the sentiment, and it worked for our lad.
 One could feel secure Band nites, when your kids are not hanging out with Drug Rats at the Mall etc. It also made me reflect on a half century ago and all I learned from the mainly Street Band players in my own learning days.
 Adults and other kids from all walks of life gave me a glimpse into different worlds, seeing a lot of interesting perspectives – and even got me a summer job in high school.
 Trust it works for the grandchildren as well, and it is all about the music.

-4. “unlike junior’s football team or dance group, there are no medals in piping/drumming for those who don’t earn a prize”
+5. “unlike junior’s football team or dance group, there are no medals in piping/drumming for those who don’t earn a prize”

 Highland Dance doesn’t fall into this.
 You’ve got to earn your way there too 🙂